Introduction

 - stop_times.txt : Times that a vehicle arrives at and departs from individual stops for each trip

 - calendar.txt : Dates for service IDs using a weekly schedule.
-Specify when service starts and ends, as well as days of the week where service is available.
+Specify when the service starts and ends, as well as the days of the week on which the service is available.

 There are additional text files that may be included in a GTFS dataset in addition to the required files above.
 For a list and detailed description of these additional files, please navigate to the Google Transit API page regarding GTFS.